 - Procedures for Emergency Procedures.

 New staff coming onto the casual list will be required to work a minimum number of hours in a program prior to being eligible for call-in to that program.
-This is generally 12 hours in each home depending on the applicant’s experience level, or number of individuals/individual needs, at the discretion of the Program Coordinator.
+This is varies depending on the applicant’s experience level, or number of individuals/individual needs, at the discretion of the Program Coordinator.

 - Available to work different shifts as required, and participate in a rotation of days off that result in working weekends, holiday, etc.